 View the Milky Way rise over Owachomo Bridge, one of three natural bridges in the park.
 Return in the daylight to hike beneath Owachomo.
 Of course you’ll also want to explore Sipapu Bridge and Kachina Bridge.

 RV’ers have the advantage in Natural Bridges National Monument as there is no lodging in the park except for a campground.
-You’ll find accommodations an hour away in Blanding or Bluff, UT.
+You’ll find accommodations an hour away in Blanding or Bluff, UT (our favorite).

 Have my travel suggestions inspired your summer weekend fun?
 It’s okay with me if you turn it into a week-long vacation.
 Enjoy!